Azure/kubelogin/docs/book/src/concepts/azure-arc.md

 applicationID: 3f4439ff-e698-4d6d-84fe-09c9d574f06b
 ```

 This is a 1P client application used by `kubelogin` to perform login on behalf of the user.
-It should be used for [web browser interactive](./login-modes/interactive.md), and [spn](./login-modes/sp.md) login modes when using PoP token authentication.
+It should be used for [`web browser interactive`](./login-modes/interactive.md) login mode when using PoP token authentication.